0ddMin/All-School-Websites/README.md

 # All-School-Websites
-All websites I've made at school.
+Almost all websites I've made at school.